Skip to content

 image.png

-Then, select any one of the top four configurations, which should be sufficient for use.
+Then, select any of the top four configurations; they should all be sufficient.

 image.png

-Click the "Buy Now" button to enter the configuration page.
-Here, select Debian 12 as the server operating system, set the server password, and keep the other settings as default.
+Click the "Buy Now" button to go to the configuration page.
+Here, select Debian 12 as the server operating system, set the server password, and leave the other settings as default.

 image.png

 After completing the payment, wait a few minutes for the server to be created and started successfully.
-Next, you need to set the firewall and open port 7899.
-You can only connect to the service for dubbing after opening this port.
+Next, you need to configure the firewall to open port 7899.
+Only by opening this port will you be able to connect to the service for voiceovers.

 Step 2: Open Port 7899 in the Firewall

-If you plan to use a domain name and configure Nginx reverse proxy, you don't need to open the port.
-If you are not familiar with these, it is recommended to open the port directly for simplicity.
+If you plan to use a domain name and configure Nginx reverse proxy, you do not need to open the port.
+If you are not familiar with these, for simplicity, it is recommended to open the port directly.

 The firewall settings interface varies depending on the server and panel.
-The following example uses the Yecaoyun panel I use.
-Other panels can be used as a reference.
-If you know how to open the port, you can skip this section and go directly to the next section.
+The following uses my Yecaoyun panel as an example; other panels can be used as a reference.
+If you know how to open a port, you can skip this section and go directly to the next.

-First, in "My Products and Services", click on the product you just opened to enter the product information and management page.
+First, in "My Products & Services," click the product you just activated to go to the product information and management page.

 image.png